fperron-kt88/fx-portfolio/_posts/2024-12-17-new-esp32-flow-and-temp.md

 (If you don't see the thumbnail: [click here to start the video of the experiment demo](https://www.youtube.com/watch?v=IqowHkFn10U))

-So the goal remained simple but are currently achieved: re-implementing an access mechanism to 2 flow sensors and 4 one-wire temperature sensors, while maintaining a proper communication channel with a backend interface.
+So the goal remained simple to reconnect everythinf and all has been
+achieved: re-implementing an access mechanism to 2 flow sensors and 4 one-wire temperature sensors, while maintaining a proper communication channel with a backend interface.
 The live data updates to the FPGA driven display came-in later, but blended in very gracefully.

+I'll come back to present the device identification, build id and git version information.
+The algorithm used for the flow calculation is also interesting, same thing for the kalman filter (although this one is of a rather basic vanilla flavour here...)

 So, as this projet became a shim layer between a backend in python/fastapi and firmware in a FPGA that is still under development, more documentation is bound to follow...

 Don't forget to <a href="javascript:;" onclick="tidioChatApi.display(true);tidioChatApi.open()">subscribe in